 “Whoever conceals his transgressions will not prosper, but he who confesses and forsakes them will obtain mercy.”— Proverbs 28:13.
 We are bound to confess once we sin to keep our relationship with him who redeemed us and our position as a justified and sanctified believer of Christ remains active.

-We have to keep in mind that we have to work out for our own salvation with fear and trembling.
-This means that the gift of salvation is freely given inside us in a more simple or technical way to say that salvation is free installed that you do not need to work hard to get it.
+We must remember to work out for our Salvation with fear and trembling.
+This means that the gift of Salvation is freely given inside us.
+More simply or technically, it is free, and you do not need to work hard to get it.
 Faith that works alone can justify us.
 So working out what is on the inside of us happens by faith.
-All we need is faith to make it more rewarding, faith in Jesus Christ as John 3:16 made it clear.
+All we need is faith to make it more rewarding, faith in Jesus Christ, as John 3:16 made clear.

-Without the sacrificial work of Jesus believing is not bound to exist.
-The love of Jesus that produce forgiveness is our rest.
-That is why we confess our sins to God, as many as we need and receive forgiveness as many times as we ask—not to maintain our salvation, but to bring ourselves back into close fellowship with the God who loves us and already forgiven us even before we ask.
+Without the sacrificial work of Jesus, believing is not bound to exist.
+The Love of Jesus that produces Forgiveness is our rest.
+That is why we confess our sins to God, as many as we need, and receive Forgiveness as many times as we ask—not to maintain our Salvation, but to bring ourselves back into close fellowship with the God who loves us and has already forgiven us even before we ask.